IBM/aspera-cli/docs/README.erb.md

 If `transfer_info` is not specified and a default node has been configured (name in `node` for section `default`) then this node is used by default.

-If the `password` value begins with `Bearer` then the `username` is expected to be an access key and the parameter `root_id` is mandatory and specifies the file id of the top folder to use on the node using this access key.
+If the `password` value begins with `Bearer` then the `username` is expected to be an access key and the parameter `root_id` is mandatory and specifies the file ID of the top folder to use on the node using this access key.
-It can be either the access key's root file id, or any authorized file id underneath it.
+It can be either the access key's root file ID, or any authorized file ID underneath it.

 #### Agent: HTTP Gateway